marjacob/ruter/README.md

 **Development will be resumed once Ruter publishes its new API.**
-This is *alpha* code and should not be expected to function very well.
+This is *alpha* code and bugs should be expected.
+However, everything compiles and some functionality is usable (searching and departure information).
 A lot of code will be removed, changed or added when the new API is released.
 The travel planner functionality has not yet been implemented.

 # ruter